explaingit

 TLDR

-Mirror your Android phone's screen and audio to your computer, and control it with your keyboard and mouse, no root, no installation, low lag.
+scrcpy mirrors your Android phone's screen and audio to your computer and lets you control it with your keyboard and mouse, wirelessly or via USB, with no root or app install required.

 Mindmap